galeone/dynamic-training-bench/README.md

     --exclude_scopes softmax_linear \
     --trainable_scopes softmax_linear
 ```
-With the above command your instructing DTB to exclude the `softmax_linear` scope from the checkpoint_file and to train only the scope named `softmax_linear` in the new defined model.
+With the above command your instructing DyTB to exclude the `softmax_linear` scope from the checkpoint_file and to train only the scope named `softmax_linear` in the new defined model.

 # Data visualization